 But a word of caution: You should limit its use to Class II whitewater for safety purposes.
 Your trip should be relatively safe from punctures – the material has been tested resistant against dog claws – because of the I-beam construction, 33-millimeter Polykrylar hull, and high-frequency welded seams.
 The kayak comes with two 8-foot paddles, a foot pump, two kayak seats, and a storage bag.

 The 18-gauge PVC material, tarpaulin bottom, and nylon cover provide a strong and sturdy frame that can withstand rugged lake and river use.

-You can use it for hours on end while waiting for your bug catch and it will perform well.
+You can use it for hours on end while waiting for your bug to catch and it will perform well.

 Punctures are inevitable in inflatable kayaks but the multiple air chambers in the Colorado ensures that the kayak will stay afloat even if an air chamber has a puncture.
 The Airtight System keeps the air in while the double threaded valve allows for quick inflation and deflation.